flexera-public/flexera-plugins/aws/rs_aws_compute/README.md

    - For more details on using the portal review the [SS User Interface Guide](http://docs.rightscale.com/ss/guides/ss_user_interface_guide.html)
 1. In the Design section, use the `Upload CAT` interface to complete the following:
    1. Upload each of packages listed in the Requirements Section
-   1. Upload the `aws_vpc_plugin.rb` file located in this repository
+   1. Upload the `aws_compute_plugin.rb` file located in this repository

 ## How to Use
-The VPC Plugin has been packaged as `plugin/rs_aws_vpc`.
+The Compute Plugin has been packaged as `plugin/rs_aws_compute`.
 In order to use this plugin you must import this plugin into a CAT.
 ```
-import "plugin/rs_aws_vpc"
+import "plugin/rs_aws_compute"
 ```
 For more information on using packages, please refer to the RightScale online documenataion.
 [Importing a Package](http://docs.rightscale.com/ss/guides/ss_packaging_cats.html#importing-a-package)

-AWS VPC resources can now be created by specifying a resource declaration with the desired fields.
+AWS Compute resources can now be created by specifying a resource declaration with the desired fields.
 See the Supported Actions section for a full list of supported actions.
 The resulting resrouce can be manipulated just like the native RightScale resources in RCL and CAT.
 See the Examples Section for more examples and complete CAT's.
 ## Supported Resources
  - vpc